aidanmacgregor/EE_WiFi-BT_WiFi-Autologin-Android-ChromeOS-Macrodroid/README.md

-  # This Is Part Of The BT Wi-Fi Autologin Services Also Availible For
+  # This Is Part Of The BT Wi-Fi Autologin Services Also Available For

  - Windows
  - Linux
  - Android (& Chromebook)

- ### Availible Here:
+ ### Available Here:
  https://github.com/aidanmacgregor/BT_Wi-fi_Autologin_-_OpenWrt_Windows.EXE_Linux_Android-Macrodroid